Texas Business Partnership Attorneys

 Are you considering starting a business partnership?
-For many entrepreneurs, this method of business organization is a good fit for their needs and ambitions, but partnerships are legally complex entities.
-That's why it's so important to have experienced legal counsel from the beginning to give your venture a strong foundation to succeed.
+For many entrepreneurs, this method of business organization is a good fit for their needs and ambitions.
+Business partnerships are legally complex entities.
+That’s why it’s important to have experienced legal counsel from the beginning to give your business venture the strongest foundation to succeed.

-Whether you are considering starting a new business partnership, adding a partner to an existing business or need help with any other legal matters surrounding a partnership, the business law attorneys at our law firm can help.
-Brewer & Pritchard, P.C. have more than 90 years of combined legal experience.
+Whether you are considering starting a new business partnership, adding a partner to an existing business or need help with any other legal matters involving a partnership, the business law attorneys at our law firm can help.
+Our attorneys at Brewer & Pritchard, P.C. have more than 90 years of combined legal experience.
 We know the applicable state and federal laws and can help you every step of the way.

-In a general partnership, two or more partners manage the company's operations.
-All of the partners share responsibility for debts, liabilities and other obligations of the partnership.
+- General partnership – This arrangement involves two or more partners managing the company’s operations.
+All the partners share responsibility for debts, liabilities and other obligations of the partnership.
 This is the easiest type of partnership to form when two or more partners want to be actively involved.

-In a limited partnership, there are two types of partners: general and limited partners.
-The general partners are owners and operators of the company, and they share liability for the partnership.
-The limited partners are only investors; they have no control over the operations of the company, but they also are not subject to liability like the general partners.
+- Limited partnership – In this business partnership, the limited partners are only investors.
+They have no control over the operations of the company, but they also are not subject to liability like the general partners.
 Limited partnerships are more complex than general partnerships, but they can be effective for companies that expect to have many passive investors.

-How a Houston business lawyer can help you form a partnership
+How can a business lawyer help form a business partnership?

 There are many legal issues that can emerge when organizing a partnership.
 Some of the matters we can help you address include: